Pest Control - Cockroaches

 - Get rid of any stand alone boxes.
 Cockroaches love to breed in cardboard boxes.
 There are horror stories of people finding entire roach colonies in old moving boxes in the garage.
 If you've got some boxes hanging around the house, do yourself a favour and toss them.

 - Seal holes around plumbing pipes.
-Plumbing is like the cockroach superhighway.
+Plumbing is like the superhighway for cockroaches looking for water sources.

 - Seal openings around windows and doors.
 This keeps your house safe from cockroaches and other pesky insects.